-Here's what Bradley's actual monthly housing costs with a $350,000 loan would look like (approximately):
+Here's what your actual monthly housing costs with a $350,000 mortgage loan could look like with a 7.2% interest rate and 20% down payment (approximately):

-Next, home maintenance costs: experts say to budget 1%-3% of your home's value to be used for improvements, maintenance, and repairs to the home every year.
+Plus home maintenance costs: experts say to budget 1%-3% of your home's value to be used for improvements, maintenance, and repairs to the home every year.
 This is everything from leaky faucets to peeling paint and a busted refrigerator.
-In Bradley's case, just 1% is another $3,500 a year.
+In this example, just 1% is another $3,500 a year.
 Budgeted monthly: 👇

 $300 for home maintenance